Hikmat al-Hijri: Early life

 Al-Hijri was born on 9 June 1965 in Venezuela, where his father was working at the time.
-He and his family returned to Syria to complete his primary and secondary education.
-In 1985, he enrolled at Damascus University to study law and graduated in 1990.
+After the family's return to Syria, he completed his primary and secondary education there.
+In 1985, he studied law at Damascus University, from which he graduated in 1990.

-Spiritual leadership
+Spiritual and political leadership

-In 2012, al-Hijri succeeded his brother Ahmed as the spiritual leader of the Druze community after the latter's death in a car accident.
+In 2012, al-Hijri succeeded his brother Ahmed as the spiritual leader of the Druze community after the latter's suspicious death in a car accident.
 The position has been hereditary within the family since the 19th century.
 His tenure saw a split within the Druze religious leadership, with one faction under his leadership based in the town of Qanawat and another led by sheikhs Hammoud al-Hinnawi and Youssef Jarbou based at the Ain al-Zaman shrine in Suwayda city.

-Initially, al-Hijri was known for his support of Bashar al-Assad's government, which led to a decline in his popularity within the Druze community.
+Initially, al-Hijri was known for his support of Bashar al-Assad, which led to a decline in his popularity within the Druze community.
 With the onset of the Syrian revolution, he faced pressure to take a clear stance against the regime, especially after security forces killed protesters.
 On 25 January 2021, he was insulted by regional Military Intelligence head Louay al-Ali during a phone call regarding a detained citizen from As-Suwayda.
 The incident sparked widespread outrage and protests in the region.

 At a secret meeting with a Russian military delegation in April of the same year, al-Hijri rejected Assad's continuation in power, in order to prevent a slide toward partition, to ensure the return of displaced people, and to initiate reconstruction of the country.